MAMAF-Net: Motion-Aware and Multi-Attention Fusion Network for Stroke Diagnosis: Acknowledgments

-\acks{This study was supported by StrokeData project under Business Finland Grant~$3617/31/2019$.
-Authors would like to thank the study nurses Riitta Laitala, Saara Haatanen, Matti Pasanen, and Tanja Kumpulainen, research assistant Jari Paunonen, and senior scientist Timo Urhemaa for their contributions to data collection.}
+Authors would like to thank the study nurses Riitta Laitala, Saara Haatanen, Matti Pasanen, and Tanja Kumpulainen, research assistant Jari Paunonen, and senior scientist Timo Urhemaa for their contributions to data collection.